-In Office apps like Word, Excel, and PowerPoint, a task pane is a window that attaches itself to the edge of the app window you're working in.
+In Word, Excel, and PowerPoint, a task pane is a window that attaches itself to the edge of the app window you're working in.
 The Format Picture pane is one example:

 Resize a task pane